• Skip to primary navigation

 • Contact Us

-Home › What We Do › Contracts › Website / App Design and Development Contracts
+Home › What We Do › Contracts › Website and App Development Agreements

 We contacted a number of law firms to help with contract wording for our web development services, but we chose Adlex because of the firm’s specific experience in internet law, and because Adam seemed to engage with our request immediately.
 Throughout the process he has been very responsive and communicative, and had no trouble translating our ways of doing business into a comprehensive contract.
 We would be happy to use Adlex again and recommend them to others.